Planar Graphs: Random Walks and Bipartiteness Testing: Introduction

 One of the main and most successful directions in property testing is \emph{testing graph properties}, as introduced in papers of Goldreich et al.\ \cite{GGR98,GR97}.
 There are two popular models for this task, which make different assumptions about how the input graph is represented and how it can be accessed.

-For a long time, the main research focus has been on the \emph{adjacency matrix model}, designed typically for \emph{dense} graphs \cite{GGR98}.
+For a long time, the main research focus has been on the \emph{adjacency matrix model}, designed specifically for \emph{dense} graphs \cite{GGR98}.
 In this model, after a sequence of papers, it was shown that testability of a property in constant time is closely related to Szemer\'{e}di partitions of the graph.
 More precisely, a property is testable in constant time\footnote{Throughout the paper we say that a property is \emph{testable in constant time} if there is a testing algorithm whose number of queries to the input is independent of the input size, possibly depending only on the proximity parameter $\eps$.} if and only if it can be reduced to testing finitely many Szemer\'{e}di partitions \cite{AFNS06}.

+The \emph{general graph model} or incidence list model has been introduced in \cite{PR02} and assumes that the graph is stored using incidence lists.
+Each list contains the vertex degree (length of the list) at the beginning, i.e., one can access the vertex degree in constant time.
+A variant of this model where the algorithm can specify a pair of vertices and query whether they are adjacent has been introduced in \cite{KKR04}.

-The \emph{adjacency list model} has been designed mostly for \emph{sparse} graphs.
-In the most standard scenario, the model is studied with an additional restriction that the degree of the graph is at most a certain predefined constant $d$ \cite{GR97}.
+In the \emph{bounded-degree graph model} introduced in \cite{GR97} we have the additional restriction that the degree of the graph is at most a certain predefined constant $d$.
 Unlike in the adjacency matrix model, it is not yet completely understood what graph properties are testable in constant time in the adjacency list model.
-Known examples include all hyperfinite properties \cite{NS11} (see also \cite{BSS08} and \cite{HKNO09} for previous general results), connectivity, $k$-edge-connectivity, the property of being Eulerian \cite{GR97}, and the property of having a perfect matching \cite{NO08}.
+If the underlying graph has bounded degree and is planar, Czumaj et al.\ \cite{CSS09} show that any hereditary graph property\footnote{A graph property is \emph{hereditary} if it is closed under vertex removals.} is testable in constant time.
+This approach can be generalized to any class of graphs that can be partitioned into constant-size components by removing $\eps n$ edges of the graph, for any $\eps > 0$ (the technical condition in the paper was formulated slightly differently).
+Graphs satisfying this property are called \emph{hyperfinite}, and they include all bounded-degree minor-closed graph families.
+A sequence of papers \cite{BSS08,HKNO09} led to the result that all hyperfinite properties are testable \cite{NS11}, i.e., for a general bounded-degree input graph any property that consists only of hyperfinite graphs can be tested in constant time.
+Other testable properties include connectivity, $k$-edge-connectivity, the property of being Eulerian \cite{GR97}, and the property of having a perfect matching \cite{NO08}.
+Furthermore, every property of a certain class of scale-free multigraphs is testable \cite{I16}.
 On the other hand, some properties testable in constant time in the dense graph model, such as bipartiteness and 3-colorability, are known to require a superconstant number of queries \cite{BOT02,GR97}.